ukbendavies/secure-dev-workflow/README.md

 ### Security Enhancements

 - Git and ssh workflows that make use of ssh private key file password security (be sure to set a strong unique password)
-- Utilize Windows 10 / 11 ssh-agent components for native integration with powershell when using git with ssh (and ssh natively)
+- Utilize Windows 10 / 11 ssh-agent components for native integration with PowerShell when using git with ssh (and ssh natively)
 - Improve security on shared systems (e.g. virtual desktops) by working with source code in your profile (when used with disk encryption)

 ### Style and Usability Enhancements

 - Windows Terminal enhancements with oh-my-posh
-- Uses integrated Windows OpenSSH Agent so you _can work natively in Powershell_
+- Uses integrated Windows OpenSSH Agent so you _can work natively in PowerShell_
 - Enhanced PowerShell font readability with unicode support for a graphical prompt to show git context information
 - Source code directory consistency and new functions to support this flow: e.g. ```cdc <tab-complete to change to the source directory>```